Do you need life insurance as part of a divorce decree?

 Whether you are the insured or the beneficiary, it’s important to know that this option exists with many policies.

 Did you know that many states have laws on the books that remove the divorced spouse as beneficiary of life insurance?

-There are at least 26 states with some form of “re-designation statute” on the books that will remove the ex-spouse as the beneficiary in divorce.
+There are at least 26 states with some form of “re-designation statute” on the books.

 Which leads to another common question.

 Can you change the beneficiary during your divorce proceedings?

 Many states require that an affidavit or certification of insurance coverage be filed as part of the divorce.

 Courts may require that all coverage listed on the above affidavit be maintained without changes during the divorce.

 How much life insurance is required in the divorce decree?

 It’s rarely a problem with life insurance underwriting to obtain the amount of life insurance indicated in the divorce,